Greening your car fleet through CSR?

 • fair practices.

 For companies, CSR means taking initiatives to promote respect for the environment and sustainable development.
-This is made possible by taking into account the interests of employees, customers and partners, as well as society as a whole.
+This can be achieved by taking into account the interests of employees, customers and partners, as well as society as a whole.

 All French companies, whatever their field of activity or size in terms of number of employees, are concerned by CSR.
-The issues of sustainable development and environmental protection concern all companies, large and small.
-What's more, since since 2019, French companies have been legally obliged to take ecological and human issues into account in the management of their activities.
+Sustainable development and environmental protection are issues for all companies, large and small.
+What's more, it's a matter for all companies, From 2019, French companies will be legally obliged to take ecological and human issues into account in the management of their activities.

 What are the aims of CSR?

-When a company embarks on a CSR initiative, it is highly beneficial to its business.
-Improving its brand image with customers and prospects directly boosts its results.
-Candidates applying for a position with a company are increasingly attentive to CSR criteria.
-An employer who is committed to an ecological approach is more likely to attract high-quality profiles.
+When a company embarks on a CSR approach, it is highly beneficial for its business.
+Improving its brand image in the eyes of its customers and prospective customers directly increases its results.
+Candidates applying for a job in a company are increasingly attentive to CSR criteria.
+An employer who is committed to an ecological approach may therefore have a better chance of attracting high-quality profiles.

 What are the three pillars of CSR?